Player Piano (novel): Title

-A player piano is a modified piano that "plays itself."
+A player piano is a modified piano that "plays itself".
 The piano keys move according to a pattern of holes punched in an unwinding scroll.
 Unlike a music synthesizer, the instrument actually produces the sound itself, with the keys moving up and down, driving hammers that strike the strings.
 Like its counterpart, a player piano can be played by hand as well.
 When a roll is run through the instrument, the movement of its keys produce the illusion that an invisible performer is playing the instrument.
 Vonnegut uses the player piano as a metaphor to represent how even the most simple of activities, such as teaching oneself how to play the piano in one's spare time, has been replaced by machines instead of people.
 Early in the book, Paul Proteus's friend and future member of the Ghost Shirt Society, Ed Finnerty, is shown manually playing a player piano, suggesting the idea of humans reclaiming their animus from the machines.
 The book's most tragic character is Rudy Hertz, the machinist who was the prototype recorded by the machines.
 They are player pianos replicating his physical motions.

 Publication history

-This satirical take on industrialization and the rhetoric of General Electric and the big corporations, which discussed arguments very topical in the postwar United States, was instead advertised by the publisher with the more innocuous and marketable label of "science fiction," a genre that was booming in mass popular culture in the 1950s.
+This satirical take on industrialization and the rhetoric of General Electric and the big corporations, which discussed arguments very topical in the postwar United States, was instead advertised by the publisher with the more innocuous and marketable label of "science fiction", a genre that was booming in mass popular culture in the 1950s.
 Vonnegut, surprised by that reception, wrote, "I learned from reviewers that I was a science-fiction author.
 I didn't know that."
 He was distressed because he felt that science fiction was shoved in a drawer which "many serious critics regularly mistake... for a urinal" because "[t]he feeling persists that no one can simultaneously be a respectable writer and understand how a refrigerator works."

 Player Piano was later released in paperback by Bantam Books in 1954 under the title Utopia 14 in an effort to drive sales with readers of science fiction.
 Paul Proteus' trial was dramatized in the 1972 TV movie Between Time and Timbuktu, which presented elements from various works by Vonnegut.

 In 2009, Audible.com produced an audio version of Player Piano, narrated by Christian Rummel, as part of its Modern Vanguard line of audiobooks.

-In the Italian translation, Player Piano is rendered as Piano meccanico, a double-entendre, which, without any other words in the phrase, can mean either "player piano" or "mechanical plan."
+In the Italian translation, Player Piano is rendered as Piano meccanico, a double-entendre, which, by itself, can mean either "player piano" or "mechanical plan".